 Dr. Jadranka Boljunčić, research associate

-She pursued continuing professional training abroad (Bosnia-Herzegovina) with the International Commission on Missing Persons in Lukavac near Tuzla (2006), where as a volunteer – forensic anthropologist and part of an international team, she was an intern during the identification of the victims of the Srebrenica massacre in 1995 (supervisor: Cheryl Katzmarzyk, MA, Canada).
+Jadranka Boljunčić continued her professional development abroad (Bosnia and Herzegovina) working at the International Commission on Missing Persons in Lukavac near Tuzla (2006), where she volunteered as a forensic anthropology intern in the identification of the Srebrenica 1995 massacre victims.

 Boljunčić participated in a variety of researches: from archaeology, over historiographic and standard bioarchaeological/paleopathological studies to molecular and paleoradiological (CT) analyses, the latter mainly in collaboration with the Clinical Institute for Diagnostic and Interventional Radiology of the University Hospital „Sestre milosrdnice“ in Zagreb, continuing with her research on stable isotopes in collaboration with the “Ruđer Bošković” Institute in Zagreb, and “Jožef Štefan” Institute in Ljubljana, introducing, as well, some new researches not often seen in Croatian bioarchaeology.

 Jadranka Boljunčić has lately paid her attention particularly to the research on rare cases in bioarchaeology – some of which being unique cases on a global view.

 Among other, J. Boljunčić was a scholar of the Wenner-Gren Foundation for Anthropological Research (New York), Swedish Institute, and was especially granted by Afrolympic Travel Foundation (South Africa) for her work on Vindija Neanderthals and Velika pećina hominid(s) on the recommendation of Professor dr. Philip V. Tobias.